observability-by-example/swarley/README.md

   ```
   npm install
   ```
 - Install the Adonis CLI globally:
   ```
   npm i -g @adonisjs/cli
   ```
 - Copy the `.env.example` file to a `.env` file
 - Set up the database by running `node ace migration:run`.
-This will create a `swarley.sqlite` file in your database/ folder and set up the database schema.
+This will create a `swarley.sqlite` file in your database/ folder, set up the database schema, and create a new user with email `ned@flanders.com` and password `admin`.
 - Start the app on http://localhost:3333 by running `adonis serve --dev`